artis3n/artis3n.github.io/_drafts/Derbycon-BoA-CTF.md

 Firmware: data
 ```

-Searching the internet, I learned [`binwalk`][binwalk] is a firmware analysis tool that could help us.
+Neat.
+Searching the internet, I learned [`binwalk`][binwalk] is a firmware analysis tool that can help us.

 ![binwalk command][]